Coming Together

 First Steps & Beyond leaders and members came together to form the mission, vision and priorities.

-This included forming three subcommittees: Systems Transformation, Structural Racism, and Collaborative Resource Connection to help reduce infant and maternal mortality in Allegheny County.
+This included forming three subcommittees: Systems Transformation and Collaborative Resource Connection to help reduce infant and maternal mortality in Allegheny County.

 Our Subcommittees

-1. Identifying short-term opportunities and solutions to alleviate stress and improve families’ lives.
+- Addressing Immediate Needs: The subcommittee identifies short-term opportunities and solutions to alleviate stress and improve families’ lives

-2. Supporting/providing education on safe sleep, birth spacing, smoking cessation, and other needed education.
+- Providing Essential Education: Support and provide education on safe sleep, birth spacing, smoking cessation, and other crucial topics.

 CenteringPregnancy®